The New Priesthood; Priest training and ordination in the era of the free human self.

 The church has a selection of books for sale which also serves as a fundraising opportunity for the congregation.

-Books are available for purchase at the seminary including titles by Bastiaan Baan; the proceeds of which raise funds for the seminary.
+Books also are available for purchase, at the church, which benefit the seminary including six titles by Bastiaan Baan.

 The following are some of the shops and conveniences within walking distance of Holder House:

-Cafes, apothecary, ATM, bank, convenience store, grocery store, restaurant, book store and gift shops.
+Cafes, apothecary, ATM, bank, convenience store, grocery store, restaurants and co-op.

 Click the link below for a google map of the area including the location of the seminary at 7 Carmen Court and the church at 15 Margetts Rd.